-- ii.
-Removal of an elected Division Chief during the Division Chief's term of office may be initiated by a two- thirds (2/3) majority vote of all Active Staff members of the division, but no such removal shall be effective unless and until it has been approved by the MEC. - iii.
-Removal of any Division Chief may be effectuated at any regular or special meeting of the MEC at its discretion, by majority vote and on proper motion, based on grounds of: - 1. failure to fulfill the duties and/or carry out the responsibilities of the office; - 2. physical or mental infirmity to a degree that renders the office holder unable to fulfill the duties and/or carry out the responsibilities of the office; - 3. failure to demonstrate character, ethics and/or leadership of a caliber expected of a medical staff leader; - 4. violation of the Medical Staff Standards of Professional Conduct or other applicable governing documents; - 5. serious acts of moral turpitude; or - 6. conduct detrimental to the interests of the medical staff, its operations or functions. - 9.8-6 Duties of Division Chiefs
+- 3. Removal of any Division Chief may be effectuated at any regular or special meeting of the MEC at its discretion, by majority vote and on proper motion, based on grounds of: - 1. failure to fulfill the duties and/or carry out the responsibilities of the office; - 2. physical or mental infirmity to a degree that renders the office holder unable to fulfill the duties and/or carry out the responsibilities of the office; - 3. failure to demonstrate character, ethics and/or leadership of a caliber expected of a medical Staff leader; - 4. violation of the Medical Staff Standards of Professional Conduct or other applicable governing documents; - 5. serious acts of moral turpitude; or - 6. conduct detrimental to the interests of the medical Staff, its operations or functions. - 9.8-6 Duties of Division Chiefs